 Nayereh Tohidi is the founding director of Middle Eastern and Islamic Studies at CSUN and has also served as a consultant to the United Nations (UNICEF and UNDP) and represented women nongovernmental organizations at both the third and fourth World Conferences on women.

 “She is one of our own, now professor emeritus,” Mendoza said.
-“She is an incredible activist around Iran and the Middle East for women and Islam.
+“She is an incredible activist around issues related to women and feminism in Iran and the Middle East as well Muslim communities in the US.
 She is one of our stars here at the department.”

 Elizabeth A. Say, dean of the College of Humanities, described all of the awardees as “exceptional women.”

 “They’ve all made significant contributions to their communities and to the broader Los Angeles area, which is one of the expectations of the Phenomenal Women [Awards],’” said Say.
 “They have contributed to a more just and equitable society.
 They’ve done it through art, scholarship and activism.
 This is about people who give back to their community.”